Researching enterprise content management vendors

 Knowing a customer’s industry is equally as important as having deep enterprise content management (ECM) expertise.

-If an ECM vendor doesn’t know your market or the challenges you face regularly, you could add time and money to your purchase, implementation, deployment and upgrade processes.
+When researching enterprise content management vendors, if the vendor doesn’t know your market or the challenges you face regularly, you could add time and money to your purchase, implementation, deployment and upgrade processes.

 An ECM product should be developed to meet your specific organizational and industry needs.